|

 be all complete.
 It is mounted in the traditional WWII Japanese Army dressing.

 The fittings on this sword are very nice.
 The blade shows normal wear.
-The blade should clean up
+It retains the original polish which was

 The handle in this sword remains tight.
 It has not been loosen with use.
 Shark or Ray skin is used to line